ivanid22/zattix-store-front/README.md

 - Flex and Grid as display methods for the elements.
 - Bootstrap Grid to lay out the main sections of the site.

+## Note
+To get to the search page of the site, click on "Search" on the index page.

 ## Built With

 - HTML